HARSHITHA-SC23/InterviewPreparation/web-doc/html/HtmlIQ.md

 16. What are data attributes in HTML5, and how are they used?
     - Data attributes in HTML5 allow you to store extra information directly on HTML elements without affecting their presentation or behavior.
+    - Data attributes are defines using prefix `data-` followed by a custom name.
     - These attributes are useful for storing custom data that can be easily accessed and manipulated using JavaScript.